GiovanniStephens/country-rank/README.md

 # Approach

-Based on the above factors, I cluster countries based on their characteristics.
-From what information I know, (e.g. I loved Spain for its culture, cost, stability, and climate) I can pick the cluster of like countries that is most attractive.
+I cluster the countries based on their characteristics to find groups of countries that are similar.

+From what I know, I loved Spain.
+With that knowledge, I can pick the cluster of similar countries like Spain.
+These represent a set of candidate countries with attractive attributes.

 From that subset of countries, I can estimate the required savings to retire in said countries.
+This estimate is calculated as the present value of a growing annuity.

+The growing annuity has the following input parameters:
+1. Duration (i.e. the length of the annuity);
+2. The starting cash flow (i.e. the cost of living at this current time.);
+3. The long-term investment returns rate after expenses;
+4. The growth rate of the cash flow.

+The duration is is calculated as the duration of the remainder of our life expectancy.
+For example, if I am 30 years old and my life expectancy is 95, I have 65 years left to live.
+This is the duration of the annuity.

+The starting cash flow is the estimated cost of living in the country.
+It is calculated as the 90th percentitle of the cost of living in the country.
+There is also a cost of living buffer added into the cost of living to account for unexpected lifestyle creap.

+The expected return on investments is assumed to be around 5% (this is conversative to ensure we are not underestimating the cost to retire).

-This estimate is calculated as the present value of a growing annuity that is of the duration of the remainder of our life expectancy plus moving costs and a buffer.
-The payment is a 99th percentile lifestyle cost of living for Hanna and me.
-The expected return r would be around 5% plus the forecast long-term change in purchasing power between NZ and said country (assuming investments are denominated in NZD).
+The growth rate is the forecast long-term change in purchasing power between NZ and said country (assuming investments are denominated in NZD).
+This is an estimate that includes both inflation and FX changes for both NZ and the country.

 # Data Sources: